 To align visions and goals, we recommend a new precinct governance model to be developed, inspired by successful models such as Business Improvement Districts (BID) and Town Teams.
-This document should outline roles, responsibilities, and collaboration among stakeholders within the Moonee Ponds Activity Centre (MPAC) and aim to foster a unified purpose and enhance engagement, with the goal of optimising resources, engaging stakeholders effectively, and reaching shared objectives.
+This document should outline roles, responsibilities. and collaboration among stakeholders within the Moonee Ponds Activity Centre (MPAC) and aim to foster a unified purpose and enhance engagement, with the goal of optimising resources, engaging stakeholders effectively, and reaching shared objectives.

-This plan reflects Moonee Ponds' evolving needs as we've heard in engagement and as outlined in the Moonee Ponds Rate Levy Association Business Plan 2019-2024.
+This five-year plan reflects Moonee Ponds' evolving needs, as identified through community engagement and outlined in the Moonee Ponds Rate Levy Association Business Plan 2019-2024.